Shinnecock asserts ancient fishing rights

 Former Shinnecock leader asserts ancient fishing rights

-David Taobi Silvi is attempting to get an illegal fishing charge dismissed, citing the Shinnecock tribe’s ancient rights to fish in and around Shinnecock Bay.
+David Taobi Silva is attempting to get an illegal fishing charge dismissed, citing the Shinnecock tribe’s ancient rights to fish in and around Shinnecock Bay.

-A former Shinnecock Indian tribal leader is due in court this month as he seeks to dismiss charges of illegal fishing in a case that reasserts the tribe’s ancient fishing rights.
+A former Shinnecock Indian tribal leader is seeking to have charges of illegal fishing dismissed in a case that reasserts the tribe’s ancient fishing rights.

-David Taobi Silva on April 20 was fishing for eels in the headwaters of Halsey Creek in Shinnecock Bay when two officers with the state Department of Environmental Conservation stopped him, seized his nets and catch, and charged him with possession of undersized eels, according to court papers.
+David Taobi Silva was fishing for eels in the headwaters of Heady Creek in Shinnecock Bay on April 20 when two officers with the state Department of Environmental Conservation stopped him, seized his nets and catch, and charged him with possession of undersized eels, according to court papers.

+Arguments are scheduled for Jan.
+17 in Southampton Town justice court in Hampton Bays, Silva said.

+Silva has pleaded not guilty in the case and has separately filed a discrimination complaint against the DEC and the Suffolk County district attorney’s office.
+He alleges a “cycle of harassment, abuse of process and malicious prosecution” by state officers and the district attorney’s office.

 A DEC spokesman declined to comment, citing the pending litigation.

-Justin Meyers, chief of staff for Suffolk District Attorney Timothy Sini, who takes over a case begun under former District Attorney Thomas Spota, also said Sini wouldn’t comment on the litigation.
+Suffolk District Attorney Timothy Sini, who takes over the case from predecessor Thomas Spota, also declined to comment on the litigation, said Justin Meyers, Sini’s chief of staff.

 However, Meyers said Sini met with the Shinnecock tribal leaders during his campaign and has an “ongoing dialogue” with the tribe.

-Note: Correction: A previous version of this article misidentified Heady Creek and misspelled David Taobi Silva’s name in a headline.